wp-plugins/iq-block-country/readme.txt

 Choose which countries you want to ban from visiting your blog.
 Any visitors from that country get a HTTP/403 error with the standard message "Forbidden - Users from your country are not permitted to browse this site."
-The message is customizable.
+The message is customizable an can be styled with CSS.

 If you only want to block other countries from visiting your backend (administrator) website than this plugin is also something for you.